knowledgeboard/knowledgeboard.github.io/templates/blog.md

 of stuff on the PC+raid which I haven't ever worked with... soo probably some tutorials time and let's see what we can do about it (and backups for sure).

 ALSOOOO, GOLF clubs have arrived!!!

+### 2024-05-13 23:35

+Monday done, gym done.
+Bit too tired but great!
+We talked about the golf clubs and they look amazing and parents are gonna send them to me asap.